HMS Lion (1823): Career

 On 5 October 1825 Lion, under the command of Lieutenant Edward Smith, captured the Spanish brigantine Isabel.
 Isabel, Pedro Blanco, master, had sailed from Havana on 1 August 1824.
 She had acquired slaves at Gallinhas.
 When Lion captured Isabel her master was Vicente Gomez, and she had 50 slaves aboard.
 It is possible that Gomez had stolen Isabel while her owner was on shore buying slaves.
 When Lion started to pursue Isabel, Gomez ran her on shore.
 He escaped ashore, together with his crew and most of the slaves.
-Lion retrieved Isabel and the ten slaves still onboard, and brought them into Havana where the Court of Mixed Commission condemned her.
+Lion retrieved Isabel and the ten slaves still on board, and brought them into Havana where the Court of Mixed Commission condemned her.

 Fate

 The Navy sold Lion on 15 May 1826.